Coverings in p-adic analytic geometry and log coverings I: Cospecialization of the (p')-tempered fundamental group for a family of curves: Introduction

 Let us come back to our example of the moduli space of pointed stable elliptic curves with high enough level structure $M$ over $O_K$, and let $C$ be the canonical stable elliptic curve on $M$.
+Let $\mbb L$ be a set of primes that does not contain the residual characteristic of $K$.
 If $\eta_1$ and $\eta_2$ are two Berkovich points of $M_\eta$, they are in $M_\eta^{\tr}$ if and only if $C_{\eta_1}$ and $\C_{\eta_2}$ are smooth. $C\to M$, endowed with their natural log-structures over $(O_K,O_K^*)$, is a semistable morphism of log schemes.
-One thus get a cospecialization outer morphism $\gtemp(C_{\overline \eta_1})\to\gtemp(C_{\overline \eta_2})$ for every specialization $\overline s_2\to\overline s_1$, which is an isomorphism if $\overline s_1$ and $\overline s_2$ are in the same stratum of $M_s$.
-Since the moduli stack of pointed stable elliptic curves over $\Spec k$ has only two strata, one corresponding to smooth elliptic curves $M_0$ and one to singular curves $M_1$, one gets that $\gtemp(E_1)^{(p')}\simeq\gtemp(E_2)^{(p')}$ if $E_1$ and $E_2$ are two curves with good reduction or two Tate curves (the isomorphism depends on choices of cospecializations).
-Since $M_1$ is in the closure of $M_0$ one gets a morphism from the tempered fundamental group of a Tate curve to the tempered fundamental group of an elliptic curve with good reduction.\\
+One thus get a cospecialization outer morphism $\gtempL(C_{\overline \eta_1})\to\gtempL(C_{\overline \eta_2})$ for every specialization $\overline s_2\to\overline s_1$, which is an isomorphism if $\overline s_1$ and $\overline s_2$ are in the same stratum of $M_s$.
+Since the moduli stack of pointed stable elliptic curves over $\Spec k$ has only two strata, one corresponding to smooth elliptic curves $M_0$ and one to singular curves $M_1$, one gets that $\gtempL(E_1)\simeq\gtempL(E_2)$ if $E_1$ and $E_2$ are two curves with good reduction or two Tate curves (the isomorphism depends on choices of cospecializations).
+Since $M_1$ is in the closure of $M_0$ one gets a morphism from the tempered fundamental group of a Tate curve to the tempered fundamental group of an elliptic curve with good reduction.